janmasrovira/ascetic-slug/content/blog/dependent-haskell-proofs.md

 In order to get close to dependent types we need the help of some GHC extensions.
 If you want to follow along, make sure to have the following extensions enabled in ghci.
-I will comment on some of them when they become relevant to the code I&rsquo;m showing.
+I will comment on some of them when they become relevant to the code I'm showing.
 Note that each extension links to the corresponding GHC manual page.

 -   [`GADTs`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/gadt.html).
 Allow use of Generalised Algebraic Data Types (GADTs).